Accokeek Foundation Staff

 Executive Director

-Anjela (Piscataway, she/her) is Executive Director of the Accokeek Foundation located at Piscataway Park, where she has the honor of actively stewarding and caring for the traditional homelands of the Piscataway people.
-She returned to the homelands in 2009 when she joined the Foundation, managing marketing and development campaigns until becoming Vice President of Operations in 2018.
+Anjela (Piscataway, she/her) is the Executive Director of the Accokeek Foundation at Piscataway Park, dedicated to preserving the traditional lands of the Piscataway people.
+Joining the Foundation in 2009, she initially led marketing and development campaigns and oversaw operations before being promoted to Executive Director in 2023.

 Jeff Frederick